hctr0/calculadora/README.md

-# Getting Started with Create React App
+# Calculator

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Is a simple calculator made with React only.

 ## Available Scripts